Skip to main content

 Reviews

-• Performance issues and lag in late game due to many particles and automation tasks.
+• Performance issues and lag occur late game due to heavy particle effects and many resource icons, sometimes causing crashes or freezing.

 • gameplay